tekkaman/TKSmartMonkey/README.md

 3. With crash log support, once your program crash, you can always get the symbolicated crash log.
 4. You need not connect you device with the computer, you can test your program at any location and any time as you like.
+5. The execution is really efficient.
+I will cover this topic in the section below.